Does Cordyceps Increase Testosterone? (Hint: It's Called Natural Viagra)

 The underlying mechanisms behind cordyceps’ potential benefits are not yet fully understood, but they are often linked to cordycepin, a bio-metabolite that’s found only in a few forms of Cordyceps mushroom, particularly in Cordyceps Militaris, the form that’s most often used in wellness supplements today.

-Cordycepin was originally investigated for its antibiotic potential, but that research fell through to a much wider therapeutic potential.
+Cordycepin was originally investigated for its antibiotic potential, but that research reveals a much wider range of potential benefits.
 A review published in 2020 stated:

 “Cordycepin is known for various nutraceutical and therapeutic potential, such as anti-diabetic, anti-hyperlipidemia, anti-fungal, anti-inflammatory, immunomodulatory, antioxidant, anti-aging, anticancer, antiviral, hepato-protective, hypo-sexuality, cardiovascular diseases, antimalarial, anti-osteoporotic, anti-arthritic, cosmeceutical etc. which makes it a most valuable medicinal mushroom for helping in maintaining good health.”